 Note: Never give any personal or financial information over the phone!

-If you’re being bugged by a debt collector seemingly at every turn, you do have a recourse.
-It’s called a “drop dead letter.”
+If you’re being bugged by a debt collector, you do have recourse.

 Basically, a tiny partial payment against one of these debts means you could be sued over that debt — even if it’s 25 years old.